Bicycle Helmets for Seniors

-A helmet and head injury researcher at Wayne State University named Voigt Hodgson--himself a senior at the time, now deceased--told us years ago that as your body ages everything in it becomes less flexible and more brittle, including your brain.
+A helmet and head injury researcher at Wayne State University named Voigt Hodgson--himself a senior at the time, now deceased--told us in 1989 that as your body ages, everything in it becomes less flexible and more brittle, including your brain.
 He thought that a person over 65 could receive a concussion from an impact much less severe than that required to injure a younger brain.
 Some other medical people disagree, but we think he was probably right.
-To date we have not found confirmation one way or the other in medical journals, except for articles like this one on automotive injuries indicating that ageing bodies break more easily.
+To date we have not found confirmation one way or the other in medical journals, except for articles like this one on automotive injuries indicating that aging bodies break more easily.
 But since the baby boomer generation is approaching seniorhood, we assume that there will be a lot more research on the subject soon.
 In addition, helmet researchers realize that today's helmets are optimized to protect against severe brain injury, and not primarily to protect against less severe concussions, regardless of the age of the wearer.

 The foam in today's bicycle helmets--the helmet liner, not the soft fitting foam pads--varies from firm up to really hard.
 Less expensive helmets generally have the firm variety.
 To open up big vents for the high-end helmets, designers have to make the reduced foam that remains much harder.
 (You can get some idea of that hardness with your thumbnail, but pick an inconspicuous place and don't tell a bike store that we told you to do it!)